Azure/PSRule.Rules.Azure/docs/en/rules/Azure.KeyVault.Firewall.md

 ## SYNOPSIS

-KeyVault should only accept explicitly allowed traffic.
+Key Vault should only accept explicitly allowed traffic.

 ## DESCRIPTION